RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 \subsubsection{Experiment setting}

 In this part, we will explain our experimental setup in detail.

 The VGG \cite{simonyan2014very}, ResNet \cite{he2016deep} and DenseNet \cite{huang2017densely} models are implemented using Pytorch 1.7.
 All the networks are trained using stochastic gradient descent (SGD) \cite{robbins1951stochastic}.
-On CIFAR10 and CIFAR100 we train using batch size 128 for 200 epochs.
-The initial learning rate is set to 0.1, and is divided by 10 at 45\%, 67.5\% and 90\% of the total number of training epochs.
-On TinyImageNet we train using batch size 100 for 150 epochs.
-The initial learning rate is set to 0.01, and is divided by 10 at 60\% and 90\% of the total number of training epochs.
+On CIFAR10 and CIFAR100, we train using batch size 128 for 200 epochs.
+The initial learning rate is set to 0.1 and divided by ten at 45\%, 67.5\%, and 90\% of the training epochs.
+On TinyImageNet, we train using batch size 100 for 150 epochs.
+The initial learning rate is set to 0.01 and divided by ten at 60\% and 90\% of the training epochs.
 We use a weight decay of $10^{-4}$ and a Nesterov momentum \cite{sutskever2013importance} of 0.9.
-For stochastic method, we average 50 sample predictions to yield a predictive distribution.
+For the stochastic method, we average 100 sample predictions to yield a predictive distribution.

 All experiments are run on the same server with NVIDIA RTX 3090 GPU.